sciunto-org/ikiwiki-pandoc/README.md

 Pandoc plugin for ikiwiki.

-Pandoc <http://johnmacfarlane.net/pandoc/> has a richer syntax and more flexible configuration than Markdown, and is also able to parse a variety of other syntaxes.
+[Pandoc](http://johnmacfarlane.net/pandoc/) has a richer syntax and more flexible configuration than standard Markdown, and is also able to parse a variety of other syntaxes.
 This plugin can be configured to generate wiki pages from LaTeX, reST, mediawiki, textile, OPML or Emacs Org sources, as well as markdown.
-It can also be configured to convert inline TeX math using a variety of methods.
-Finally, if Pandoc was compiled with the `-fhighlighting` option, it will apply syntax highlighting to code blocks and `inline code spans`.
+It can also be configured to convert and display inline TeX math using a variety of methods.
+If Pandoc was compiled with the `-fhighlighting` option, it will also apply syntax highlighting to code blocks and `inline code spans`.
+Finally, it is possible to export the content of a wiki page to several of the non-HTML formats supported by pandoc, including pdf and docx, or to create slideshows using Beamer and reveal.js.

 * <http://ikiwiki.info/plugins/contrib/pandoc/>